LizaYa/LizaYa.github.io/README.md

 # Host Resume on Github Pages

 This is a tutorial on how to easily host a resume using Jeykll, Markdown, Markdown editor, and Github pages.
+You can host other documentations using this tutorial that is not necessarily a resume.

+## Tips for writing
+* Whether you decide to write a resume or Software documentation, make sure to not write immediately.
+One of the concepts that Andrew Etter suggested is to first do research and understand what the readers want to achieve by reading your resume/documentation.
+* It is important to define the audience.
+If you are writing a resume, you should assume that the hiring managers will understand that it is a resume.
+* According to Andrew Etter's book, you should avoid writing from memory.
+If you include a course you completed, verify the contents you studied and what projects you did, rather than writing about it from your brief memory.
+* Make sure you are consistent in your resume.
+If you use the word "Javascript", avoid using "javascript" somewhere in the middle of the resume.
+If you decide to proceed with capital "J", do this across the entire resume.
+* Do not duplicate sentences, experience, knowledge in your resume/ documentation and break it into topics such as School, Experience, Skills.
+It will allow you to go back and change something specific rather than traversing through the entire resume to see where the change has to occur.

 ## Getting Started

 The following instructions will explain how to locally test your resume using Jykll and how to host it on Github pages.

 ## Prerequisites

-* Prepared resume in Markdown format
+* Prepared resume in Markdown format - see tips above for writing a resume, and additional resources for how to use Markdown
 * Ruby version 2.1 or higher
 * Markdown editor (such as Atom, Typora, Visual Code etc.)